orlandomotapires/AWS_cloud_practitioner_essentials_resume/README.md

 ### **Introduction**

-&emsp;The purpose of Module 1 is to introduce the concept of cloud computing
+&emsp;The purpose of Module 1 is to introduce the concept of cloud computing.
+Meaning that Cloud Computing is another step towards computing as a service.

 ### **The client-server model**